Multiscale cortical morphometry reveals pronounced regional and scale-dependent variations across the lifespan: Discussion

 \section{Discussion}

 In this study, we analysed lifespan effects on cortical morphology.
 We quantified changes in a range of morphological metrics across spatial scales, and found divergent trajectories with increasing age at different scales.
-Furthermore, we also observed divergent trajectories in different lobes, particularly in a set of novel morphometrics.
-Our findings enrich current reports in the literature, which have focused only on a single ``native'' scale analysis, and mostly found monotonously decreasing lifespan trajectories.
+Furthermore, we also observed unique trajectories in different lobes at larger spatial scales.
+Our findings enrich current reports in the literature, which have focused only on a single ``native'' scale analysis, and mostly found monotonically decreasing lifespan trajectories.
 Clearly, different types of morphology information are contained at different spatial scales, as evidenced by the divergent lifespan trajectories.
 As a proof-of-principle, we also demonstrated that these different types of information can be leveraged to improve predictive performance.